irfansharif/irfansharif.github.io/content/blog/living-without-atomic-clocks.md

     </p>
   </blockquote>

-When CRDB starts a transaction, it chooses a provisional commit timestamp based on the current node's wall time.
+When <abbrev>CRDB</abbrev> starts a transaction, it chooses a provisional commit timestamp based on the current node's wall time.
 It also establishes an upper bound on the selected wall time by adding the maximum clock offset for the cluster.
 This time interval, \\([\ \\mathit{commit\ ts},  \\mathit{commit\ ts} +